 The singing is led by the Swedish language students and campus organist, Chris Nelson.

-This Christmas celebration is hosted by Augustana's Scandinavian Studies Program, together with the Swenson Swedish Immigration Research Center and the American Scandinavian Association at Augustana.
+The celebration is hosted by Augustana's Scandinavian Studies Program, together with the Swenson Swedish Immigration Research Center, the American Scandinavian Association at Augustana, and Campus Ministries.

 Rock Island, IL 61201